kriely/CLMA/blog/building-clma-complete.md

 ### The One-Off Generation Trap

-If you've spent any time using ChatGPT, Claude, or GitHub Copilot for coding, you've experienced this cycle: ask → get code → try to run → it fails → paste error → get fix → something else breaks → lather, rinse, repeat.
+If you've spent any time using AI for coding, you've experienced this cycle: ask → get code → try to run → it fails → paste error → get fix → something else breaks → lather, rinse, repeat.

 Each iteration costs you time, context switching, and cognitive energy.
 The LLM itself never knows whether its output actually *works* — it just predicts tokens.
 It produces code, but it cannot *verify* code.